plexoos/offline-hft/hft/README.md

 This directory (offline/hft in STAR CVS) contains development version of hft related software.
-The subdirectories (StRoot, StarDb, ...) include new submodules along with modified sources of the respective HEAD versions.
+The subdirectories (StRoot, ...) include new submodules along with modified sources of the respective HEAD versions.
 Once tested the new classes and changes to the existing ones will be moved to the official StRoot area.